WebOfTrustInfo/rwot8-barcelona/draft-documents/Evaluating-social-recovery.md

 ## Table of Contents

 1. Introduction
+2. Definitions
-2. Evaluation Rubric
+3. Evaluation Rubric
-3. Example Schemes
+4. Overview of Schemes to Consider
-4. Conclusion
+5. Conclusion

 ## Introduction